Calm Inflammation with an Anti-inflammatory Diet

 Types of inflammation (acute vs. chronic)

 Inflammation can be acute or chronic.
 Acute inflammation is short-lived.
-It’s like a flaming fire that produces the painful, red, hot, swollen symptoms described above.
+It’s like a flaming fire that produces the painful, red, hot, swollen symptoms.
 When inflammation is acute, it’s usually at high levels in a small localized area in response to an infection or some kind of damage to the body.
 It’s necessary for proper healing and injury repair.

-When your cells detect an infection or damage, they send out warning signals to call over your immune system to help out.
-Your immune system sends over many types of white blood cells to help fight off invading germs such as bacteria/viruses/pathogens and clean up damage so you can heal.
+When your cells detect an infection or damage, they send out warning signals to call on your immune system to help out.
+Your immune system sends over many types of white blood cells to help fight off invading bacteria/viruses/pathogens and clean up damage so you can heal.

-Acute inflammation: May need short-term treatment like pain relievers or cold compresses.
+Acute inflammation: This may need short-term treatment like pain relievers or cold compresses.
 More serious symptoms require medical attention.
 This inflammation typically resolves within days or hours.

-Chronic inflammation: Slow-burning type affecting the whole body at lower levels.
+Chronic inflammation: This type is slow-burning affecting the whole body at lower levels.
 Symptoms can be gradual and persist for months or years.
-Linked to various chronic diseases.
+It is linked to various chronic conditions such as:

 Allergies, asthma